Introduction

 - Corporate intranets with 100,000+ pages

-Important for the TYPO3 community: The community must not forget this user group in further development.
+Important for the TYPO3 Community: The community must not forget this user group in further development.
 Simplicity, accessibility, and low barriers to entry are also important for an enterprise CMS – frontend editing would be a key feature here.

-Technical Deep Dive: Architectural Differences
+Technical Deep Dive: Architecture Differences

 For the developers among you – here are the core differences: